Beach Slang: Early years and The Things We Do to Find People Who Feel Like Us (2013–2015)

 Beach Slang formed in June 2013.
 In June 2014, they played their first live shows and released a 7-inch EP titled Who Would Ever Want Anything So Broken? via Dead Broke Records.
-They followed that release in October 2014 with their second extended play titled Cheap Thrills on a Dead End Street via Tiny Engines.
+They followed that release in October 2014 with their second EP titled Cheap Thrills on a Dead End Street via Tiny Engines.

 Beach Slang started out with a string of live, lead guitarists; Spencer Dorsey of the band No Summer and Dan Metzker of the band The Danger O's.

 In February 2015, Beach Slang released a split along with five other bands titled Strength in Weakness via Lame-O Records.

 Shortly before the recording of the band's first full-length LP, the band added Ruben Gallego as its permanent lead guitarist.
 Their debut full-length album, The Things We Do to Find People Who Feel Like Us, was released on October 30, 2015.